 Complexity of Indian tradition and highly masculine nature of colonizers became the basis of colonial writing

-Tradition in India has always been complex, at one hand we have laws like Manu smriti and on the other hand we have books like Kama sutra.
+Tradition in India has always been complex, on one hand, we have laws like Manu smriti and on the other hand, we have books like the Kama sutra.

-The women belonging to the Brahmincal class were mostly subjected to atrocities by men.
-On the other hand, lower class women were not bound by strict laws and were also, allowed to work due to their poverty.
+The women belonging to the Brahminical class were mostly subjected to atrocities by men.
+Whereas, lower-class women were not bound by strict laws and were also, allowed to work due to their poverty.
 On the contrary, white men never allowed their women to work; they were well protected inside the house.

 Such a ‘non-serious’ tradition was constantly and repetitively told by masculine, aggressive and powerful colonisers as being feminine, soft, playful and non-aggressive.

-Also, the mentioned feminine characteristics were held responsible for unfortunate fate bought upon India.
+Also, the mentioned feminine characteristics were held responsible for the unfortunate fate bought upon India.
 It is not surprising that the result was shame.
-On the contrary, the Muslims were recognizable, a militant race but not civilised enough.
+On the contrary, the Muslims were recognized as a militant race but not civilised enough.

-To map the difference, think of Krishna, who is potrayed as enjoying an active sexual life, sensous and beckoning arm-gestures.
+To map the difference, think of Krishna, who is portrayed as enjoying an active sexual life, with sensuous and beckoning arm gestures.

-Gods of Hinduism are very much emotive unlike the God of monotheistic religions (Christianity and Islam).
+Gods of Hinduism are very much emotive unlike the gods of monotheistic religions (Christianity and Islam).

 Hence, a real man does not roam around like Krishna, playing flute and dance but is strict, militant and aggressive whose sexuality is seen only in aggressive forms and not in a sensuous way.